kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 ## DNA Center Discovery
 In order to land on DNA Center though the device needs help in finding it.

-The PnP workflow is as follows:
+The PnP components are as follows:

 ![json](images/pnp-workflows.png?raw=true "Import JSON")